tanzimelahi/Stuybuy/README.md

-For example if the knobnames are bigenetar and cake bigenetar:10 and cake:15, they have to be written as: bigenetarT10ScakeT15 capital T and S are reserved letters and must not be used when naming knobs. only tween command can be used in a single mdl script.
+For example if the knobnames are bigenetar and cake bigenetar:10 and cake:15, they have to be written as: bigenetarT10ScakeT15 capital T and S are reserved letters and must not be used when naming knobs. only one tween command can be used in a single mdl script.